1j01/tablature-parser/README.md

 * Parse articulations
 * Support alternate tunings
 * Support other instruments
-* Somehow include the vague timing information provided by spacing
+* Somehow include the vague timing information sometimes provided by spacing (other times notes can be spaced based on the lyrics or not spaced at all)